Palliative care helps people with advanced cancer to live as fully and as comfortably as possible. The role of palliative care is to:

 People can have palliative care for several months or years, sometimes alongside active treatment for the cancer.
 During this time, you can continue to enjoy many aspects of your life.

-Some people with advanced cancer take pleasure in completing projects, spending time with friends, or exploring new hobbies.
-Others find that recording their feelings through a creative activity, such as writing or art, helps them to make sense of their situation.
+Some people take pleasure in completing projects, spending time with friends, or exploring new hobbies.
+Others make sense of their situation through a creative activity, such as writing, music or art.

 As the disease progresses, your goals may change.
 For example, you might hope to live as comfortably as you can for as long as possible or you may have some unfinished business to complete.
 Palliative care can help you achieve this.